Losing a loved one is never easy.

 At present, there are only a few companies that embed cremated remains of a person into vinyl.
 The cost varies by company, but is usually not less than $4,000.

-Today, many people choose cremation fireworks — also called “memorial fireworks” — because they want their funeral to be celebrated by their family and friends.
+Today, many people choose cremation fireworks — also called “memorial fireworks” (memorial service)— because they want their funeral to be celebrated by their family and friends.
 Cremated remains of the deceased are added to fireworks that are set off to celebrate their life.

 Life Insurance and Funeral Planning

-As you now know the average cost of a funeral in Canada, it's a good idea to start planning and making decisions in advance.
+As you now know the average funeral costs in Canada, it's a good idea to start planning and making decisions in advance.
 Whether you're contacting a funeral provider or preparing your eulogy, your family will be grateful that you made advance arrangements when the time comes.

 Saving a significant amount of money for end-of-life expense may be easy for some, but it is not possible for many of us.
 This is where life insurance can help ease your loved ones and prevent characteristics like grief and loss from growing.
 It pays your family a lump sum cash benefit upon your death, which they can use to cover funeral prices, final medical bills, and any unpaid fees or debts you may have left behind.